Florist businesses have served the industry with every bit of compassion, strength and willingness to deliver the right product at the right time.

 Read all the stats and facts you need for newspaper articles and press releases whether your a florist business or a high flying journalist.

-* Brexit has not hindered the import of cut flowers into the UK.
-On the contrary, imports were higher than ever in 2021.
+Imports were higher than ever in 2021.
 Exports from EU countries to the UK increased by a third to €717 million.
 This almost exclusively concerns exports from the Netherlands.
 Imports into the UK from countries outside the EU increased even more, almost doubling in value to 217 million pounds (equivalent to about 250 million euros).

 The Netherlands by far the largest in the United Kingdom

 Shipments to the Netherlands’ major export destination, the UK were modestly down with 2.1 per cent and 3.1 per cent, respectively.
 The drop in export sales was more significant in France (- 9,3 per cent), Belgium (- 8 per cent) and, rather unsurprisingly, Russia.

 The Netherlands is the most important supplier of cut flowers to the United Kingdom by far.
 In 2021, the Netherlands exported 710 million euros.
 In 2020, due to COVID-19, this was only 540 million and in 2019 it was only 550 million euros.
 Compared to the last pre-COVID year, there was an increase of almost 30% more in 2021.

 By a distance, Kenya is the second biggest supplier of cut flowers.
 Imports from that country grew explosively in 2021.
 In previous years, it was always between 50 and 55 million pounds; in 2021, it was 128 million pounds, which is equivalent to almost 150 million euros.